A parent’s guide to assessment

 What do teachers use to gauge children’s progress?

 Children’s independent work is the biggest indicator of what they can do and how they do it.
 Teachers use this on a daily basis to know and check pupil understanding and progress.
 Special pieces of work to inform assessment are set up throughout the year too.
-This is done alongside Reading and Spelling tests, the Phonic screening in Yr 1, and other tests in KS1, KS2 and the EYFS Profile.
+This is done alongside Reading and Spelling tests, the Phonic screening in Yr 1, and multiplication tests in Year 4, KS2 and the EYFS Profile.

 How do all schools know that their judgements about progress and attainment match up with each other?